Cloud Security In Manufacturing Industry Size and Share

 Competitive Landscape

-The cloud security market in manufacturing remains moderately consolidated.
+The cloud security in manufacturing industry remains moderately consolidated.
 Palo Alto Networks deepened platform breadth by acquiring Protect AI for USD 650-700 million in April 2025, bolstering AI code-supply-chain scanning.
 T-Mobile’s managed SASE launch with Prisma SASE 5G demonstrates how telco-security partnerships create vertical bundles that embed SIM-based authentication for IoT machines.

 Fortinet’s integration of Lacework’s agentless CNAPP, completed in 2024, positions its Security Fabric to serve plants seeking unified policy across Kubernetes, serverless, and OT assets.
 CyberArk’s alliance with Device Authority and Microsoft targets certificate sprawl on factory equipment, blending privileged-access controls with automated identity issuance.
-Nozomi Networks secured USD 100 million from Mitsubishi Electric and Schneider Electric to accelerate protocol-aware detection for multi-vendor lines[4]Nozomi Networks, “Mitsubishi Electric and Schneider Electric Back USD 100 Million Investment,” nozominetworks.com.
+Nozomi Networks secured USD 100 million from Mitsubishi Electric and Schneider Electric to accelerate protocol-aware detection for multi-vendor lines.[4]Nozomi Networks, “Mitsubishi Electric and Schneider Electric Back USD 100 Million Investment,” nozominetworks.com

-Cloud Security Industry Leaders
+Cloud Security In Manufacturing Market Leaders

 1. Trend Micro Inc.